-The control scheme is quite simple but it gets a bit used to, whether you’re playing with the keyboard or a joystick (I personally recommend the joystick), but after a while, I didn’t had much problems controlling the players.
+The control scheme is quite simple but it gets a bit used to, whether you’re playing with the keyboard or a joystick (I personally recommend the joystick), but after a while, I didn’t have a lot of problems controlling the players.
 And like I said before, the AI performs better the stronger the team is, so the difficulty changes a lot from match to match.

 So in conclusion, Speedball is a fun game to play, whether alone or against a friend.
 Sure, it has its flaws (like the slowdowns or the random difficulty), but I had fun playing it.
 A difficulty select option would be much appreciated, among some other small tweaks.
 If you like fast-paced action sports games that are very easy to get into, then I recommend this one.
 If you want to try it for yourself, then click here to play it in your own browser.